 Ramping up AI and ML capabilities in-house can be a daunting task, but the major hyperscale cloud providers have platforms that enable companies to perform AI and ML in the cloud.
 Examples include Amazon’s SageMaker, Microsoft’s Azure AI and Google’s Cloud AI.

-- Edge computing will take on greater importance: For companies that can’t move to the cloud because of regulatory or data security concerns, edge computing is emerging as an attractive option.
+For companies that can’t move to the cloud because of regulatory or data security concerns, edge computing is emerging as an attractive option.
 With edge computing, data processing is performed where the data is generated, which reduces latency and provides actionable intelligence in real time.
 Common use cases include manufacturing facilities, utilities, transportation, oil and gas, healthcare, retail and hospitality.

 The global edge computing market is expected to reach $43.4 billion by 2027, fueled by an annual growth rate of nearly 40%, according to a report from Grand View Research.